piotr-muzyka/aws-events-hound/README.md

 ## Workflows

-### 1. Main Deployment Workflow (`deploy.yml`)

-This workflow automatically deploys the Lambda function and associated infrastructure when changes are pushed to the repository.

-- **Trigger**: Runs on pushes to main branch or manual trigger
-- **Actions**:
-    - Packages Python code into a Lambda deployment package
-    - Initializes and applies Terraform configuration
-    - Deploys the complete monitoring solution

-### 2. Test Resources Workflow (`deploy-test-resources.yml`)

-This workflow deploys test resources to verify that the monitoring solution is working correctly.

-- **Trigger**: Manual only (to avoid accidental resource creation)
-- **Actions**:
-    - Creates test IAM user, access key, S3 bucket, bucket policy, and security group
-    - Optionally destroys resources after a specified testing period

-### 3. Python Tests Workflow (`python-tests.yml`)
+### 1. Python Unit-Tests Workflow (`unit-tests.yml`)

 This workflow runs unit tests for the Python code.

 - **Trigger**: Runs on pushes to main/master branch or pull requests
 - **Actions**:
     - Runs pytest on the Python codebase

+### 2. Security Scanning Workflow (`trivy-scan.yml`)

+This workflow performs comprehensive security scanning of the codebase using Trivy, a vulnerability scanner that detects security issues in code, dependencies, and infrastructure configurations.

+- **Trigger**: Runs on pushes to main/master branch, pull requests, weekly schedule, or manual trigger
-    - Reports test coverage
+- **Actions**:
+    - Scans repository for vulnerabilities and misconfigurations
+    - Identifies vulnerable dependencies in requirements.txt
+    - Provides detailed vulnerability information with severity levels
+    - Suggests remediation steps for identified issues

 ## Deployment Instructions